raysan5/raygui/README.md

 <br>

 **WARNING: Latest `raygui` from master branch is always aligned with latest `raylib` from master branch and all raylibtech tools.
-Make sure to use the appropriate versions.**
+Make sure to use the latest versions.**

 **WARNING: Latest `raygui 5.0` introduces some API-BREAKING changes, now all functions return a result value.**